andreterceiro/dio-claro-spring--nosql-studies/README.md

 ### Schemas or structure

 - In a SQL world you need a rigid definition of tables and other things like relations and in a NoSQL world you almost no need to pre define a structure;

+### Use of SQL or no

+- In the relational databases world SQL is the language used and in the NoSQL world, SQL is not used (or not used often).